benji300/joplin-note-tabs/README.md

 npm run dist
 ```

-Or run to create also the archives:
+Or run the following to create an additional ZIP and TAR archive:

 ```
 npm run release